+2.1.4 Presentations of ∞ -toposes

-2.2.2 Presentation by simplicial (pre-)sheaves For computations it is useful to employ a generators-and-relations presentation of presentable ∞ -categories in general and of ∞ -toposes in particular, given by ordinary sSet-enriched categories equipped with the structure of combinatorial simplicial model categories.
-These may be obtained by left Bousfield localization of a model structure on simplicial presheaves (as reviewed in appendix 2 and 3 of [LuHTT]).
-We discuss these presentations and then discuss various constructions in terms of these presentations that will be useful over and over again in the following.
-Much of this material is standard and our discussion serves to briefly collect the relevant pieces.
-But we also highlight a few points that are not usually discussed explicitly in the literature, but which we will need later on.
-Definition 2.2.6.
+For computations it is useful to employ a generators-and-relations presentation for presentable ∞ -categories in general and ∞ -toposes in particular, given by ordinary sSet-enriched categories equipped with the structure of combinatorial simplicial model categories.
+These may be obtained by left Bousfield localization of a model structure on simplicial presheaves.
+(See appendix 2 and 3 of [LuHTT].)

+Definition 2.1.37.
 Let C be a small category.